CrimsonAndRed/MyLittleChangelog/README.md

 # Things to do
 - TODO in code
 - using expand-block requires to duplicate a lot of code.
-- when moving group we have to preserve order.
-It is a bit complicated.

 - Other types of leaves?
 - A lot of DTOs used in project.
 It was interesting to try, but mistakes were made.